anhaidgroup/sparkly/doc/install-single-machine-linux.md

 If an error message does not appear, that means PyLucene is installed properly.

 You have now completed the installation of Sparkly on a single Linux machine.
-See [how to use Sparkly on a single machine]().

 #### Further Pointers